 Solar Power Manitoba (2023 Guide)

 Congratulations!
 You’ve found the ultimate guide for installing solar power in Manitoba!

-Manitoba is currently ranked the #8 province in the country for installing a solar power system, scoring as one of the best provinces for sunlight levels, installations costs, and financing options.
+Manitoba is currently ranked the #4 province in the country for installing a solar power system, scoring as one of the best provinces for sunlight levels and cash incentives.

 This page contains all relevant information about installing solar in Manitoba including utility policies, system financing, solar incentives, and natural factors – updated as of Sep 9, 2023.